Does your homeowners insurance policy cover earthquakes or related damages?

 Other factors that determine your earthquake insurance rates could include the following:

-Nationally, rates increased by about 10% after an earthquake claim.
+Nationally, rates increased by about 8% after an earthquake claim.
 Severe damage or catastrophic earthquake losses can lead to more drastic rate hikes.
-See the table below to see average premiums on up to three claims.
+See the table below to see average premiums on up to two claims.

 |Number of Claims||Average Annual Premium||% Difference|